ansible/ansible/docs/docsite/rst/windows_winrm.rst

 to use Kerberos unless ``ansible_winrm_transport`` has been set to something other than ``kerberos``.

-As of Ansible 2.0, the following custom inventory variables are also supported for additional configuration of WinRM connections:
+The following custom inventory variables are also supported for additional configuration of WinRM connections:

 * ``ansible_port``: The port WinRM will run over, HTTPS is ``5986`` which is